kubedb/docs/docs/guides/kafka/concepts/kafkaversion.md

 ### spec.db.image

 `spec.db.image` is a required field that specifies the docker image which will be used to create StatefulSet by KubeDB operator to create expected Kafka database.

+### spec.cruiseControl.image

+`spec.cruiseControl.image` is a required field that specifies the docker image which will be used to create Deployment by KubeDB operator to create expected Kafka Cruise Control.

+### spec.connectCluster.image

+`spec.connectCluster.image` is a required field that specifies the docker image which will be used to create StatefulSet by KubeDB operator to create expected Kafka Connect Cluster.

 <!---
 ### spec.stash